Hue attractions, Vietnam

-Hue sights focus on the ‘Purple Forbidden City’ royal region inside the walled and moated Imperial City, particularly the Palace of Supreme Harmony and Khai Dinh’s extravagant burial chamber.
+Hue attractions focus on the ‘Purple Forbidden City’ royal region inside the walled and moated Imperial City, particularly the Palace of Supreme Harmony and Khai Dinh’s extravagant burial chamber.

-The ancient Imperial City of Hue is beautifully located and wrapped in a tranquil atmosphere, with a fortified palace which is one of the country’s most important historic sites.
+The ancient Imperial City of Hue is beautifully located and wrapped in a tranquil atmosphere, with a spectacular fortified palace that is one of the country’s most important historic sites.

 One of the restored Imperial City gates.
 Photo by Clemens Vasters.